Sanjuar/Mental-Health/README.md

 - **Depression and Suicidal** posts share the most similar language (correlation 0.75), reflecting overlapping themes of pain and hopelessness.
 - **Depression** has the highest rate of exposure to dismissive phrases like “get over it” or “just be happy,” highlighting a societal misunderstanding of the condition.
-- **Personality disorder** posts contain the strongest “isolation” signals—people with this diagnosis frequently ask if they are “the only one” feeling a certain way.
+- **Personality disorder** posts contain the strongest “isolation” signals people with this diagnosis frequently ask if they are “the only one” feeling a certain way.
 - **Normal** posts are short, routine‑focused, and linguistically distinct from all clinical categories.
 - **Word clouds and bigram analysis** reveal that the most common phrase across nearly all conditions is “feel like,” underscoring the challenge of articulating internal mental states.